chimay/wheel/README.md

 # Introduction

-## Goal
+Wheel is a navigation plugin for Vim or Neovim.
+It makes abundant use of special buffers, in which you can filter and select elements.

-Wheel is a plugin for Vim or Neovim aimed at managing buffer groups.
+## Buffer groups & categories

-In short, it let you organize your buffers by creating as many buffer groups as you need, add the buffers you want to it and quickly navigate between :
+Wheel let you organize your buffers by creating as many buffer groups as you need, add the buffers you want to it and quickly navigate between :

 - Buffers of the same group
 - Buffer groups